HBPNeurorobotics/gazebo_dvs_plugin/README.md

 Then, clone this package into your workspace and rebuild.

-Optionally, integrate the [FZI DVS](https://ids-git.fzi.de/hbp/dvs_ros_simulation) package into your catkin workspace for further DVS related utilities, like event stream visualization.
-This plugin package is a candidate for being merged into the just mentioned aggregate package.

 ## Usage

 This plugin can be used as a drop-in replacement for normal Gazebo camera plugins.